Airbus deal may quash Bombardier dispute, challenge Boeing: analysts

-(Reuters) - Bombardier Inc’s (BBDb.TO) deal with Airbus SE (AIR.PA) solves a number of problems for the Canadian plane-and-train maker, mostly by making Boeing Co’s complaints against the company effectively moot, analysts said on Tuesday.
+Oct 17 (Reuters) - Bombardier Inc’s deal with Airbus SE solves a number of problems for the Canadian plane-and-train maker, mostly by making Boeing Co’s complaints against the company effectively moot, analysts said on Tuesday.

-Montreal-based Bombardier said late on Monday it would sell a majority stake in its CSeries jetliner programme to Airbus as it searches for a way to avoid punitive U.S. tariffs threatened by a trade dispute with Boeing.

-The deal could also give Bombardier and Airbus an edge over Boeing in the market for narrow-body aircraft.

 The CSeries jetliners have not secured a new order in 18 months and face a possible 300 percent duty on U.S. imports, after Boeing accused Canada of unfairly subsidizing the planes.